Put your security system to test today

 In this type, the tester has internal access and knowledge that may come in the form of lower-level credentials, application logic, flowcharts, or network infrastructure maps.

-The wireless applications and services are targeted in this test.
-And includes features such as routers, filtering packets, encryption, decryption.
-This means like wired networks are pen tested, wireless interfaces also need to be tested.
+Wireless applications and services are targeted in this test, including routers, filtering packets, encryption, and decryption.
+Just as wired networks are pen tested, wireless interfaces also need to be tested.
 Wireless networks are always risky because of their remote operations.
 Potential attackers can hack wireless networks from anywhere, so it is critical to assess and secure wireless networks.
-A Wireless Penetration test is an authorized hacking attempt designed to detect and exploit vulnerabilities in security controls used by several wireless technologies, misconfigured access points, and weak security protocols.
+A wireless penetration test is an authorized hacking attempt designed to detect and exploit vulnerabilities in security controls used by several wireless technologies, misconfigured access points, and weak security protocols.

 Social Engineering Test